rust-osdev/uefi-rs/template/README.md

 - [`rust-toolchain.toml`](rust-toolchain.toml) adds the UEFI targets.
 - [`Cargo.toml`](./Cargo.toml) shows the necessary dependencies.
-- [`src/main.rs`](./src/main.rs) has a minimal entry point that initializes the `uefi-services` crate and exits successfully.
+- [`src/main.rs`](./src/main.rs) has a minimal entry point that initializes recommended helpers and exits successfully.

 ## Building kernels which use UEFI